 Modern relationships have coined so many new terms, it’s sometimes hard to keep up.
 Buzzwords like ghosting, breadcrumbing, gas lighting, and more appear in our social network and stories online and offline everyday.
 “Love bombing” is one of these terms, and it’s nothing new, but what it actually means, may be lesser known.

-We’re shining a light on love bombing, how it is dysfunctional, and how it teeters on the edge of abusive relationships patterns in the future, as well as providing guidance on healthy relationship behaviors to practice instead.
+We’re shining a light on love bombing, how it is dysfunctional, and how it teeters on the edge of abusive relationship patterns.

 What Is ‘Love Bombing’?